 Regular business meetings of the Columbus Board of Education are held on the first and third Tuesday of each month, generally at 5:30 p.m.
 Meetings of the Board are conducted at the Columbus Education Center, 270 E. State Street, and in schools or other locations with prior announcement.
 Individuals interested in addressing the Board must first sign up by calling the Office of Customer Relations at 614-365-8888, 30-minutes prior to the start of the meeting.

-Standing (left to right): James Ragland, Carol Beckerle, Michael Cole, Dr. Tina D. Pierce, and Eric S. Brown.
-Seated (left to right): Ramona R. Reyes, Board Vice President; and Jennifer Adair, Board President.
+From left to right: Dr. Tina D. Pierce, Carole Beckerle, Eric S. Brown, Vice President Ramona R. Reyes, President Jennifer Adair, Michael Cole, and Christina Vera

 The Columbus Board of Education: